Nonparametric estimation of multivariate convex-transformed densities: Main results

 \subsection{Conjectures about rates of convergence for the MLEs}

 We conjecture that the (optimal) rate of convergence $n^{2/(d+4)}$ appearing in Theorem~\ref{lb-point-main} for estimation of $f(x_0)$ will be achieved by the MLE only for $d=2,3$.
-For $d=4$, we conjecture that the MLE will come within a factor $(\log n)^{-\gamma}$ (for some $\gamma>0$) of achieving the rate $n^{1/4}$, but for $d>4$ we conjecture that the rate of convergence will be the suboptimal rate $n^{1/d}$.
-This conjectured rate sub-optimality raises several interesting further issues: \begin{itemize} \item Can we find alternative estimators (perhaps via penalization or sieve methods) which achieve the optimal rates of convergence? \item For interesting sub-classes do maximum likelihood estimators remain rate optimal? \end{itemize} \citet*{BaraudBirge:10} have recently studied estimation in generalizations of our classes $\Model(h)$ in which both $h$ and $g$ are unknown with $h : \Real^m \rightarrow \Real$ and $g : \Real^d \rightarrow \Real^m$.
-While they achieve optimal rates of estimation in their more general problem with a class of estimators based on multiple testing and model selection, their procedures will very likely have several drawbacks relative to the methods we have studied here, including (a) not belonging to the the classes of densities defined by the models, and (b) difficulties in computation or implementation.
+For $d=4$, we conjecture that the MLE will come within a factor $(\log n)^{-\gamma}$ (for some $\gamma>0$) of achieving the rate $n^{1/4}$, but for $d>4$, we conjecture that the rate of convergence will be the suboptimal rate $n^{1/d}$.
+This conjectured rate-suboptimality raises several interesting further issues: \begin{itemize} \item Can we find alternative estimators (perhaps via penalization or sieve methods) which achieve the optimal rates of convergence? \item For interesting subclasses, do maximum likelihood estimators remain rate-optimal? \end{itemize}